Home » Blog » How Much Will Insurance Pay For My Totaled Car?

 Make sure you understand your insurance policy before negotiating.
 That being said, you have every right to negotiate with an insurance company for a fair settlement.
 We know that you might want to settle early, but settling early can result in you not receiving the compensation you need.
 Leave the negotiating to the pros and contact Esquire Law.

-What Happens To My Car?
+What Happens To Your Car?

 When your car is totaled, it’ll either be auctioned off to a salvage yard or you can keep it.
 More often than not, your car will be towed away to a salvage yard unless you’re permitted by law to take it home.
 If you keep your car, it will receive a salvaged title.
 You can also give your totaled car to charity for a tax deduction.